vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 --- type:BulletExercise lang:sql xp:100 key:b90db25f33
 ## Simple filtering of text

 As we have seen, the `WHERE` clause allows you to filter your results.
-The following code is an example of filtering on textual data, which gets the titles of all films which were rated `'R'`:
+The following code is an example of filtering on text data, which gets the titles of all films which were rated `'R'`:

 ```
 SELECT title